mendix/docs/content/releasenotes/mobile/mendix-native-mobile-builder.md

 **Release date: March 17th, 2021**

+#### New Features

-#### OTA based on App Center CodePush
+##### OTA based on App Center CodePush

 We added OTA support based on App Center CodePush.
 Look for it under the Capabilities pages.
+For more information, see [How to Release Over the Air Updates with App Center's CodePush](/howto/mobile/how-to-ota).

 #### Improvements